kipe/enocean/README.md

 After pip is installed, install the module by running

-`sudo pip install git+https://github.com/kipe/enocean.git`
+`sudo pip install enocean` (or `sudo pip install git+https://github.com/kipe/enocean.git` if you want the "bleeding edge").

-After this, it's just a matter of running `enocean_example` and pressing the learn button on magnetic contact or temperature switch or pressing the rocker switch.
+After this, it's just a matter of running `enocean_example.py` and pressing the learn button on magnetic contact or temperature switch or pressing the rocker switch.

 You should be displayed with a log of the presses, as well as parsed values